rlouch2/UpdateMerakiClientNames/README.md

 Next log into https://console.cloud.google.com/apis/dashboard Create a new project called Meraki

+Click on Enabled API's and Services
+CLick on Enable APIS and Services
+  Add in Admin SDK Api

 Then navigate to the Credentials section
 Click the Create Credential - OAuth Client ID
 Choose Desktop app